SovereignCloudStack/k8s-harbor/README.md

 kubectl apply -f envs/public-ha/public-ha.yaml
 ```

-### Public HA environment threat model
+### Public environment threat model

 We define the threat model to generally trust the network.
 It is mainly based on the fact, that all the services live
 in the same k8s cluster, so services can communicate with each other without certificate verification because
 we do not expect MITM attacks in the Kubernetes private network.
-We use HA databases which are external from
+In the case of HA databases (`envs/public-ha`), they are external to Harbor
-Harbor's point of view, but still running in the same k8s cluster, so just basic auth is implemented(it is easy to do).
+, but they are still running in the same k8s cluster, so just basic auth is enabled here (it is easy to do).
-We use TLS(with server certificate verification) only for external traffic(ingress, swift).
+We use TLS (with server certificate verification) only for external traffic (ingress, swift).
 Which seems sufficient
 for now.
 There is tracking [issue](https://github.com/SovereignCloudStack/k8s-harbor/issues/27), where all the details can be found.

 ## Automated smoke tests